Pumpkin Patches and More.org

 • The Farm - pumpkins,

 78 Ridge Street, Winchester, MA.
 Phone: (781) 729-8775.
+Open: Call before you go - they may have closed; I've had no update since 2008; daily from 9am-noon.
 Containers are provided.
 Please call for picking conditions.
 From Winchester Center take Church Street to Cambridge Street.
 At traffic lights go straight ahead until you come to Ridge Street.
-Open daily from 9am-noon.
 Our certified organic raspberries should be ready for picking by late August.

 A visitor writes on September 20, 2008